Public Records & Services in Hoven

 Criminal Records

 Criminal records in Potter County cover felony, misdemeanor, traffic violations, and the sex offender registry.
-The Potter County Sheriff's Office maintains these records, while the South Dakota Bureau of Investigation provides additional resources for background checks.
+The Potter County Sheriff's Office maintains these records, while the South Dakota Division of Criminal Investigation provides additional resources for background checks.
 Residents can request criminal background checks through the sheriff's office or the state bureau, which offers a view of an individual's criminal history within South Dakota.

 Vital Records